YijiaG-Jessica/YijiaG-Jessica/README.md

 I am currently working at Zoox (Amazon Self-driving) as a Software Engineer Intern from May 2024 - August 2024.

-I Designed and built an end-to-end source-of-truth system from scratch for hardware-in-loop test assets with a Typer CLI front-end, FastAPI back-end, and MongoDB storage, which enabled efficient CRUD operations for internal developers.
+I designed and built an end-to-end source-of-truth system from scratch for hardware-in-loop test assets with a Typer CLI front-end, FastAPI back-end, and MongoDB storage, which enabled efficient CRUD operations for internal developers.
 Finally, I productionized the service by deploying the API and database as containerized Docker images.

 **Full-Stack Research Developer - Graph Database**